Reflections From Flight 93 National Memorial

 Volunteering in national parks is a way to connect to the past, present, and future.
 When I think about the generations of volunteers who have served in our national parks, I am grateful - grateful for the time and effort they gave so that I can enjoy the parks as they are today.
 Volunteers help to maintain, preserve, and in Flight 93’s case, shape the park for future generations to enjoy.
 The volunteer efforts of the past, as well as the present help define the story of a national park, certainly impacting its future and those who visit.

-A memory from this year’s “Plant a Tree” event that I am fortunate to have witnessed was when the National Park Service rangers at Flight 93 National Memorial planted the last three buckets of tree seedlings.
+A memory from 2014’s “Plant a Tree” event that I am fortunate to have witnessed was when the National Park Service rangers planted the last three buckets of tree seedlings.
 Watching them really spoke to me.
 The park rangers, like the volunteers, wanted to be a part of this important tribute to the heroes of Flight 93.

 The rain held off until I finished planting my chestnut tree on that windy Saturday.
 I noted the GPS coordinates of the tree to pass on to my great, great, great grandchildren and thought about the difference these 500 volunteers had made in just a few short hours.
 The volunteer work from that weekend will live on in perpetuity as another chapter in the Flight 93 National Memorial story.